weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/generative.md

 ### API credentials

-You must provide a valid FriendliAI API key to Weaviate for this integration.
-Go to [FriendliAI](https://docs.friendli.ai/openapi/create-chat-completions) to sign up and obtain an API key.
+You must provide a valid Friendli Suite API key to Weaviate for this integration.
+Go to [Friendli Suite](https://docs.friendli.ai/openapi/create-chat-completions) to sign up and obtain an API key.

 Provide the API key to Weaviate using one of the following methods: